ssimono/freecount/README.md

 It is heavily inspired by [Tricount](https://www.tricount.com/), but completely free and open source.
 There is no app to install, no account to create.
 And with end-to-end encryption, your data is 100% private.

-It makes use of https://jsonbox.io/ to store the expenses.
+It makes use of https://jsonbox.io/ to store the expenses. __warning__: after 30 days of inactivity, the data will be permanently deleted from the online server.
+This is a policy of the public jsonbox instance.

 ## FAQ